-In recognition of the benefits arising out of the parties' relationship, including NZEI Te Riu Roa's role in negotiating terms and conditions for primary teachers, each teacher who is a member of NZEI Te Riu Roa and is bound by this Agreement as at 12 June 2023 will be paid:
+In recognition of the benefits arising out of the parties' relationship, including NZEI Te Riu Roa's role in negotiating terms and conditions for primary teachers, each teacher who is a member of NZEI Te Riu Roa and is bound by this Agreement as at [date of ratification] will be paid:

 - (c) a one-off gross payment as follows: - iv.
 Full time teachers: \$1,500 - v.
-Part time teachers: A pro-rated payment based on their full-time teacher equivalent (FTTE) as at 12 June 2023. - vi.
-Short-term relievers, as defined in clause 1.6.9: a pro-rated payment, based on the total number of days worked between the start of Term 4, 2022 and 12 June 2023, and provided at least one day of short-term relief teaching was worked in Term 1 or 2, 2023.
+Part time teachers: A pro-rated payment based on their full-time teacher equivalent (FTTE) as at [date of ratification]. - vi.
+Short-term relievers, as defined in clause 1.6.9: a pro-rated payment, based on the total number of days worked between the start of Term 4, 2022 and [date of ratification], and provided at least one day of short-term relief teaching was worked in Term 1 or 2, 2023.